niccokunzmann/first_timer_scraper/README.md

 - The secret data including passwords are stored in the folder `./secret`.
 - The model data is stored in the folder `./model`

+When you ran the command, you can visit <http://localhost:8080>, submit credentails and scrape repositories.

 Data Model
 ----------